tjsavage/cooking-school/content/post/eggs/index.md

 Preheat the oven to 150°C (300°F).
 Butter the inside of a ramekin, and season the base with salt and pepper.
 Place the ramekin in a pot of simmering water, such that the water comes part of the way up the sides, but not over the top.
 Add the egg, and heat in the water while keeping the yolk in the center, until the whites slightly start to set and will hold the yolk in place.
 Transfer to the oven for 4-6 mins, until the whites are set and the yolk is still runny.

 _Oeufs en cocotte_ make for a simple breakfast, and a wonderful base for variation.
-Add some headed crème fraiche and chopped herbs.
+Add some heated crème fraiche and chopped herbs.
 Serve with toasted bread for dipping.

 **Sunny-side up eggs**